Lasseignejk/DC-Notes/JS/DOM/eventListeners/eventListeners.md

 This is also ok:
 `button.addEventListener("click", nameOfFunction)`
 this will wait until we click the button.
-But if we want to pass our funciton something, we need to use the anonymous function
+But if we want to pass our function something, we need to use the anonymous function